slipstream/SlipStreamDocumentation/docs/advanced_tutorial/cloud_technology.rst

 There are three critical components of cloud technologies that have lead to its success:

+- Mature Virtualization Technologies
- - Mature Virtualization Technologies: virtualization techniques have been directly integrated into mainstream operating systems and modern CPUs.
+    Virtualization techniques have been directly integrated into mainstream operating systems and modern CPUs.
 This integration allows use of virtualization a negligible impact on performance.

- - Simple, Universal APIs: Most clouds use Resource Oriented Architectures and "REST" APIs that reuse the ubiquitous HTTP protocol.
+- Simple, Universal APIs
+    Most clouds use Resource Oriented Architectures and "REST" APIs that reuse the ubiquitous HTTP protocol.
 Doing so makes the service universally accessible from all programming languages and reuses the well understood HTTP service model.

- - Ubiquitous, Reliable Networking: Robust cellular networks, wifi, and high-bandwidth, wired connections provides universal, reliable, 24/7 access to critical services hosted in remote infrastructures like clouds.
+- Ubiquitous, Reliable Networking
+    Robust cellular networks, wifi, and high-bandwidth, wired connections provides universal, reliable, 24/7 access to critical services hosted in remote infrastructures like clouds.

 Cloud technologies combine these components enabling cloud platforms to provide efficient, powerful computing resources that consumers can